jaysc/MGSV_SaveManager/README.md

 # MGSV Save Manager
+**This is a development branchm and not recommended for general usse.
+Some things may be broken or still under development so for more stable release, go to the master branch.**
 If you experience bugs and errors, please create an issue with as accurate description of the issue as possible so I can try replicate and fix it.
 Download the latest release from the [Releases](https://github.com/thatsafy/MGSV_Save_Switcher/releases).